mjmlab/pyinseq/docs/Tutorial.md

 - Writes separate trimmed versions of the files (no barcode, no transposon sequence) unless the optional `--notrim` flag is added.
 - Run as below using `pyinseq demultiplex -i ...`, but omit the genbank file.

+`pyinseq genomeprep`

+- Prepares the fasta nucleotide (.fna) and feature table (.ftt) files from a GenBank file.
+- Is a good test to run for new GenBank files.
+- Generates bowtie indexes unless the `--noindex` flag is added.
+- Run as below using `pyinseq demultiplex -g ...`, but omit the fastq and sample files.

 ## Command line operation

 Basic operation and a short description of the files are listed here.
 Below are detailed descriptions and links to example input files.